rathena/user-guides/guides/installing/docker.md

 * Familiarity with StackOverflow in case anything goes wrong

 ### Installing Requirements
-First, you gotta get Docker engine up and running.
+First, you need to get Docker engine up and running.
 You can get this done by following the official [Docker guides](https://docs.docker.com/get-docker/).
-Once you get to the part you install `docker-compose` you're good to go.
+Once you get to the part where you install `docker-compose` you're good to go.

 A few basic commands to remember:
 * `docker-compose up -d` - This will start all the services defined in `docker-compose.yml` and detach the terminal.
 You can run without the `-d` to keep the logs attached.
-* `docker-compose down` - If you have previously dettached, you can run this command next to the `docker-compose-yml` file to shut every service down gracefully.
+* `docker-compose down` - If you have previously dettached, you can run this command next to the `docker-compose.yml` file to shut every service down gracefully.
 * `docker logs <container name>` - Will print the last lines of logs of a given container
 * `docker ps` - Will list all the containers you have _running_